-With a global presence, this company has truly risen from the depths, starting in 1995 as an online book-selling platform and becoming a digital and offline empire.
+With a global presence, this company has truly risen from the depths.
+Starting in 1995 as an online book-selling platform and becoming a digital and offline empire.

-Top 10 Amazon Statistics
+Top 10 Facts & Amazon Statistics for 2021

 - Jeff Bezos might become the world’s first trillionaire.